 Back nurturing creative and marketing talent in the local area for 2017, student competition, B-Hive, was held during March, in Birmingham’s creative quarter at Fazeley Studios, Digbeth.

-The panels heard twelve presentations in all and when reporting back, our creative duo and agency partner, enthused: “the standard was really high, which was a pleasant surprise.
+The panels heard twelve presentations in all and when reporting back, our creative duo enthused: “The standard was really high, which was a pleasant surprise.
 So much thought and time had gone into the work, and the students were clearly very passionate about it and their chosen career.”

-Like most others on the panel, Woody and Vinny decided to split their four-week placement prize equally between four winners, adding: “our four favourites were all very close to one another in terms of potential and we wanted to reward each of them with a week working on a top creative brief.
+Like most others on the panel, Woody and Vinny decided to split their four-week placement prize equally between four winners, adding: “Our four favourites were all very close to one another in terms of potential and we wanted to reward each of them with a week working on a top creative brief.
 We also thought the effort placed into the event from the students and organisers really made it a special day.
 The level of talent was impressive.”

-With a solid internship programme and nurturing culture, RBH is looking forward to developing the six lucky winners into daring creatives at the barn – watch this space.
+With a solid internship programme and nurturing culture, RBH is looking forward to developing the lucky winners into daring creatives at the barn – watch this space.